Freischuetz-Digital/Tools/README.md

 * convert chords with stemmod to bTrem
 * convert mei:artic and mei:accid to respective attributes
 * generate mei:bTrem elements where applicable

+The MOV_ID specifies the attribute @xml:id that will be appended to the mdiv-element.

 ```shell
 ant improveMusic -Dfreidi.in=INPUT_MEI -Dfreidi.out=OUTPUT_MEI -Dfreidi.mov.id=MOV_ID